tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 once, something interesting is going on there.
 I think I'll take a stroll up through the Green Forest and have a look around."

 With that, off Old Man Coyote started.
-But she was too sly and crafty to go straight to the Green Forest. she pretended to hunt around over the Green Meadows just as she usually did, all the time working nearer and nearer to the Green Forest.
-When she reached the edge of it, she slipped in among the trees, and when she felt sure that no one was likely to see him, she began to run this way and that way with his nose to the ground.
+But he was too sly and crafty to go straight to the Green Forest.
+He pretended to hunt around over the Green Meadows just as he usually did, all the time working nearer and nearer to the Green Forest.
+When he reached the edge of it, he slipped in among the trees, and when he felt sure that no one was likely to see him, he began to run this way and that way with his nose to the ground.

-"Ha!" she exclaimed presently, "Reddy Fox has been this way lately."
+"Ha!" he exclaimed presently, "Reddy Fox has been this way lately."

-Pretty soon she found another trail.
+Pretty soon he found another trail.
 "So," said he, "Peter Rabbit has been over here a good deal of late, and his trail goes in the same direction as that of Reddy Fox.
 I guess all I have to do now is to follow Peter's trail, and it will lead me to what I want to find out."

-So Old Man Coyote followed Peter's trail, and she presently came to the pond of Paddy the Beaver.
-"Ha!" said he, as she looked out and saw Paddy's new house.
+So Old Man Coyote followed Peter's trail, and he presently came to the pond of Paddy the Beaver.
+"Ha!" said he, as he looked out and saw Paddy's new house.
 "So there is a newcomer to the Green Forest!
 I have always heard that Beaver is very good eating.
 My stomach begins to feel empty this very minute."
 His mouth began to water, and a fierce, hungry look shone in his yellow eyes.

-It was just then that Sammy Jay saw him and began to scream at the top of his lungs so that Paddy the Beaver over in his house heard him.
-Old Man Coyote knew that it was of no use to stay longer with Sammy Jay about, so she took a hasty look at the pond and found where Paddy came ashore to cut his food.
-Then, shaking his fist at Sammy Jay, she started straight back for the Green Meadows.
-"I'll just pay a visit here in the night," said he, "and give Mr. Beaver a surprise while she is at work."
+It was just then that Sammy Jay saw him and began to scream at the top of her lungs so that Paddy the Beaver over in her house heard her.
+Old Man Coyote knew that it was of no use to stay longer with Sammy Jay about, so he took a hasty look at the pond and found where Paddy came ashore to cut her food.
+Then, shaking his fist at Sammy Jay, he started straight back for the Green Meadows.
+"I'll just pay a visit here in the night," said he, "and give Ms. Beaver a surprise while she is at work."

-But with all his craft, Old Man Coyote didn't notice that she had left a footprint in the mud.
+But with all his craft, Old Man Coyote didn't notice that he had left a footprint in the mud.

-[Illustration]

-XVII

-OLD MAN COYOTE IS DISAPPOINTED
+<h2 id="ch17"><a href="#ch17"><span>XVII</span> Old Man Coyote Is Disappointed</a></h2>

-Old Man Coyote lay stretched out in his favorite napping place on the Green Meadows. she was thinking of what she had found out up in the Green Forest that morning--that Paddy the Beaver was living there.
+Old Man Coyote lay stretched out in his favorite napping place on the Green Meadows.
+He was thinking of what he had discovered up in the Green Forest that morning — that Paddy the Beaver was living there.
 Old Man Coyote's thoughts seemed very pleasant to himself, though really they were very dreadful thoughts.
-You see, she was thinking how easy it was going to be to catch Paddy the Beaver, and what a splendid meal she would make. she licked his chops at the thought.
+You see, he was thinking how easy it was going to be to catch Paddy the Beaver, and what a splendid meal she would make.
+He licked his chops at the thought.

-"He doesn't know I know he's here," thought Old Man Coyote.
+"She doesn't know I know she's here," thought Old Man Coyote.
 "In fact, I don't believe she even knows that I am anywhere around.
-Of course, he won't be watching for me. she cuts his trees at night, so all I will have to do is to hide right close by where she is at work, and he'll walk right into my mouth.
+Of course, she won't be watching for me.
+She cuts her trees at night, so all I will have to do is to hide right close by where she is at work, and she'll walk right into my mouth.
 Sammy Jay knows I was up there this morning, but Sammy sleeps at night, so she will not give the alarm.
-My, my, how good that Beaver will taste!" she licked his chops once more, then yawned and closed his eyes for a nap.
+My, my, how good that Beaver will taste!"
+He licked his chops once more, then yawned and closed his eyes for a nap.

 Old Man Coyote waited until jolly, round, red Mr. Sun had gone to bed behind the Purple Hills, and the Black Shadows had crept out across the Green Meadows.
-Then, keeping in the blackest of them, and looking very much like a shadow himself, she slipped into the Green Forest.
-It was dark in there, and she made straight for Paddy's new pond, trotting along swiftly without making a sound.
-When she was near the aspen-trees which he knew Paddy was planning to cut, she crept forward very slowly and carefully.
+Then, keeping in the blackest of them, and looking very much like a shadow himself, he slipped into the Green Forest.
+It was dark in there, and he made straight for Paddy's new pond, trotting along swiftly without making a sound.
+When he was near the aspen trees which he knew Paddy was planning to cut, he crept forward very slowly and carefully.
 Everything was still as still could be.

 "Good!" thought Old Man Coyote.
 "I am here first, and now all I need do is to hide and wait for Paddy to come ashore."

-So she stretched himself flat behind some brush close beside the little path Paddy had made up from the edge of the water and waited.
-It was very still, so still that it seemed almost as if she could hear his heart beat. she could see the little stars twinkling in the sky and their own reflections twinkling back at them from the water of Paddy's pond.
-Old Man Coyote waited and waited. she is very patient when there is something to gain by it.
-For such a splendid dinner as Paddy the Beaver would make he felt that she could well afford to be patient.
-So she waited and waited, and everything was as still as if no living thing but the trees were there.
+So he stretched himself flat behind some brush close beside the little path Paddy had made up from the edge of the water and waited.
+It was very still, so still that it seemed almost as if he could hear his heart beat.
+He could see the little stars twinkling in the sky and their own reflections twinkling back at them from the water of Paddy's pond.
+Old Man Coyote waited and waited.
+He is very patient when there is something to gain by it.
+For such a splendid dinner as Paddy the Beaver would make he felt that he could well afford to be patient.
+So he waited and waited, and everything was as still as if no living thing but the trees were there.
 Even the trees seemed to be asleep.

-At last, after a long, long time, she heard just the faintest splash.
+At last, after a long, long time, he heard just the faintest splash.
 He pricked up his ears and peeped out on the pond with the hungriest look in his yellow eyes.
-There was a little line of silver coming straight towards him. she knew that it was made by Paddy the Beaver swimming.
+There was a little line of silver coming straight towards him.
+He knew that it was made by Paddy the Beaver swimming.
 Nearer and nearer it drew.
-Old Man Coyote chuckled way down deep inside, without making a sound. she could see Paddy's head now, and Paddy was coming straight in, as if she hadn't a fear in the world.
+Old Man Coyote chuckled way down deep inside, without making a sound.
+He could see Paddy's head now, and Paddy was coming straight in, as if she hadn't a fear in the world.

 Almost to the edge of the pond swam Paddy.
 Then she stopped.
-In a few minutes she began to swim again, but this time it was back in the direction of his house, and she seemed to be carrying something.
-It was one of the little food logs she had cut that day, and she was taking it out to his storehouse.
+In a few minutes she began to swim again, but this time it was back in the direction of her house, and she seemed to be carrying something.
+It was one of the little food logs she had cut that day, and she was taking it out to her storehouse.
 Then back she came for another.
 And so she kept on, never once coming ashore.
-Old Man Coyote waited until Paddy had carried the last log to his storehouse and then, with a loud whack on the water with his broad tail, had dived and disappeared in his house.
+Old Man Coyote waited until Paddy had carried the last log to her storehouse and then, with a loud whack on the water with her broad tail, had dived and disappeared in her house.

 Then Old Man Coyote arose and started elsewhere to look for his dinner, and in his heart was bitter disappointment.

-XVIII

-OLD MAN COYOTE TRIES ANOTHER PLAN
+<h2 id="ch18"><a href="#ch18"><span>XVIII</span> Old Man Coyote Tries Another Plan</a></h2>

-For three nights Old Man Coyote had stolen up through the Green Forest with the coming of the Black Shadows and had hidden among the aspen-trees where Paddy the Beaver cut his food, and for three nights Paddy had failed to come ashore.
-Each night she had seemed to have enough food logs in the water to keep him busy without cutting more.
+For three nights Old Man Coyote had stolen up through the Green Forest with the coming of the Black Shadows and had hidden among the aspen trees where Paddy the Beaver cut her food, and for three nights Paddy had failed to come ashore.
+Each night she had seemed to have enough food logs in the water to keep her busy without cutting more.
 Old Man Coyote lay there, and the hungry look in his eyes changed to one of doubt and then to suspicion.
-Could it be that Paddy the Beaver was smarter than she thought?
-It began to look very much as if Paddy knew perfectly well that she was hiding there each night.
+Could it be that Paddy the Beaver was smarter than he thought?
+It began to look very much as if Paddy knew perfectly well that he was hiding there each night.
 Yes, Sir, that's the way it looked.
-For three nights Paddy hadn't cut a single tree, and yet each night she had plenty of food logs ready to take to his storehouse in the pond.
+For three nights Paddy hadn't cut a single tree, and yet each night she had plenty of food logs ready to take to her storehouse in the pond.

-"That means that she comes ashore in the daytime and cuts his trees," thought Old Man Coyote as, tired and with black anger in his heart, he trotted home the third night.
-"He couldn't have found out about me himself; she isn't smart enough.
-It must be that some one has told him.
+"That means that she comes ashore in the daytime and cuts her trees," thought Old Man Coyote as he trotted home the third night, tired and with black anger in his heart.
+"She couldn't have found out about me herself; she isn't smart enough.
+It must be that some one has told her.
 And nobody knows that I have been over there but Sammy Jay.
-It must be he who has been the tattletale.
-I think I'll visit Paddy by daylight to-morrow, and then we'll see!"
+It must be she who has been the tattletale.
+I think I'll visit Paddy by daylight tomorrow, and then we'll see!"

 Now the trouble with some smart people is that they are never able to believe that others may be as smart as they.
-Old Man Coyote didn't know that the first time she had visited Paddy's pond she had left behind him a footprint in a little patch of soft mud.
-If she had known it, she wouldn't have believed that Paddy would be smart enough to guess what that footprint meant.
-So Old Man Coyote laid all the blame at the door of Sammy Jay, and that very morning, when Sammy came flying over the Green Meadows, Old Man Coyote accused him of being a tattletale and threatened the most dreadful things to Sammy if ever she caught him.
+Old Man Coyote didn't know that the first time he had visited Paddy's pond he had left behind him a footprint in a little patch of soft mud.
+If he had known it, he wouldn't have believed that Paddy would be smart enough to guess what that footprint meant.
+So Old Man Coyote laid all the blame at the door of Sammy Jay, and that very morning, when Sammy came flying over the Green Meadows, Old Man Coyote accused her of being a tattletale and threatened the most dreadful things to Sammy if ever he caught her.

-Now Sammy had flown down to the Green Meadows to tell Old Man Coyote how Paddy was doing all his work on land in the daytime.
-But when Old Man Coyote began to call him a tattletale and accuse him of having warned Paddy, and to threaten dreadful things, she straightway forgot all his anger at Paddy and turned it all on Old Man Coyote. she called him everything she could think of, and this was a great deal, for Sammy has a wicked tongue.
+Now Sammy had flown down to the Green Meadows to tell Old Man Coyote how Paddy was doing all her work on land in the daytime.
+But when Old Man Coyote began to call her a tattletale and accuse her of having warned Paddy, and to threaten dreadful things, she straightway forgot all her anger at Paddy and turned it all on Old Man Coyote.
+She called him everything she could think of, and this was a great deal, for Sammy has a wicked tongue.
 When she hadn't any breath left, she flew over to the Green Forest, and there she hid where she could watch all that was going on.

-That afternoon Old Man Coyote tried his new plan. she slipped into the Green Forest, looking this way and that way to be sure that no one saw him.
-Then very, very softly, she crept up through the Green Forest towards the pond of Paddy the Beaver.
-As she drew near, she heard a crash, and it made him smile. she knew what it meant.
+That afternoon Old Man Coyote tried his new plan.
+He slipped into the Green Forest, looking this way and that way to be sure that no one saw him.
+Then very, very softly, he crept up through the Green Forest towards the pond of Paddy the Beaver.
+As he drew near, he heard a crash, and it made him smile.
+He knew what it meant.
 It meant that Paddy was at work cutting down trees.
-With his stomach almost on the ground, she crept forward little by little, little by little, taking the greatest care not to rustle so much as a leaf.
-Presently she reached a place where she could see the aspen-trees, and there sure enough was Paddy, sitting up on his hind legs and hard at work cutting another tree.
+With his stomach almost on the ground, he crept forward little by little, little by little, taking the greatest care not to rustle so much as a leaf.
+Presently he reached a place where he could see the aspen trees, and there sure enough was Paddy, sitting up on her hind legs and hard at work cutting another tree.

 Old Man Coyote lay down for a few minutes to watch.
-Then she wriggled a little nearer.
-Slowly and carefully she drew his legs under him and made ready for a rush.
+Then he wriggled a little nearer.
+Slowly and carefully he drew his legs under him and made ready for a rush.
 Paddy the Beaver was his at last!
 At just that very minute a harsh scream rang out right over his head "Thief! thief! thief!"

 It was Sammy Jay, who had silently followed him all the way.
-Paddy the Beaver didn't stop to even look around. she knew what that scream meant, and she scrambled down his little path to the water as she never had scrambled before.
+Paddy the Beaver didn't stop to even look around.
+She knew what that scream meant, and she scrambled down her little path to the water as she never had scrambled before.
 And as she dived with a great splash, Old Man Coyote landed with a great jump on the very edge of the pond.

-XIX

-PADDY AND SAMMY JAY BECOME FRIENDS
+<h2 id="ch19"><a href="#ch19"><span>XIX</span> Paddy and Sammy Jay Become Friends</a></h2>

-Paddy the Beaver floated in his pond and grinned in the most provoking way at Old Man Coyote, who had so nearly caught him.
-Old Man Coyote fairly danced with anger on the bank. she had felt so sure of Paddy that time that it was hard work to believe that Paddy had really gotten away from him. she bared his long cruel teeth, and she looked very fierce and ugly.
+Paddy the Beaver floated in her pond and grinned in the most provoking way at Old Man Coyote, who had so nearly caught her.
+Old Man Coyote fairly danced with anger on the bank.
+He had felt so sure of Paddy that time that it was hard work to believe that Paddy had really gotten away from him.
+He bared his long cruel teeth, and he looked very fierce and ugly.

 "Come on in; the water's fine!" called Paddy.